Name

 MCF520x processors implement standard ColdFire interrupt and exception handling, and come with one MCF5282-compatible interrupt controller and an edge port module.
 Therefore all interrupt and exception handling is left to the architectural and MCFxxxx variant HAL.
 The interrupt controllers are slightly enhanced relative to the MCF5282, with extra registers to facilitate masking and unmasking interrupts.
 These enhancements are supported.
 Unlike the MCF5282 interrupt priorities do not have to be unique, so valid interrupt priorities are in the range 1 to 6 corresponding to M68K IPL levels.

-The processor's cyg/hal/proc_intr.h
+The processor's cyg/hal/proc_intr.h serves mainly to

-define symbols such as CYGNUM_HAL_ISR_UART0
+define symbols such as CYGNUM_HAL_ISR_UART0,

 mapping the MCF520x on-chip interrupt sources to the interrupt